godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | is_checked()       |
 +-----------+--------------------+

-Used by the inspector, when the property is checked.
+Used by the inspector, set to ``true`` when the property is checked.

 ----